friedger/clarity-bitcoin/README.md

 ## Examples

+As requirements, `clarinet` and `deno` needs to be installed.
 ### Send to First Input
-This example sends an amount of STX to the sender of a bitcoin transaction using p2pkh addresses
+This example sends an amount of STX to the sender of a bitcoin transaction using p2pkh addresses.
+It exists in two version, one using the header object, the other the header buffer (compact).

 1. Deploy all contracts
 ```